Our shop is open between 10.00 and 16.00 every day except Tuesdays. Our online shop is open as normal.

-The measures we adopt in 2021 will depend on the guidance issued by the government and the Scottish Canoe Association once restrictions are eased.
-The details below show the measures we expect to have in place at the start of the season to reduce transmission of Covid19, and protect our staff, our customers and ourselves.
+The measures we adopt to help prevent the spread of Covid are based on the guidance issued by the government and the Scottish Canoe Association.
 These measures will change as guidance evolves, so please check this page before coming to see us.

 What we are doing